vibeus/vibe-website/content/blog/ways-that-a-digital-whiteboard-can-help-you-start-your-own-business/index.md

 draft: false
 isfeatured: false
 summary: Even if you currently lack a physical office space, a whiteboard like the Vibe board will provide you with everything you need to stay on task.
-description: Keeo your new business connected to prospects and new clients with a digital whiteboard.
+description: Keep your new business connected to prospects and new clients with a digital whiteboard.
 ---